h4rvey-g/Note-Blog/content/USMLE/Biochemistry/Vitamin B7.md

 # Etiology
 - Malnutrition
 - Prolonged use of antibiotics (destruction of intestinal flora)
-- Excessive consumption of raw egg white: contains avidin → binds biotin in the intestinal lumen → inhibition of biotin resorption
+- <span style="background:rgba(240, 200, 0, 0.2)">Excessive consumption of raw egg white: contains avidin → binds biotin in the intestinal lumen → inhibition of biotin resorption</span>
 	- Like most proteins, avidin is heat-sensitive and loses this characteristic when cooked.

 ---